-charging points are also planned for The Ridgway and Cedar Gardens.
+The photo shows the first vehicle that used the first charging point in the Ward, in The Ridgway.
 Given the policy to ultimately phase out petrol driven vehicles, a big and continuing expansion will be needed.

 The aim of lamp column charging is to give residents the ability to easily charge electric or plug-in hybrid vehicles on the street where they live, especially if they do not have off-street parking or are unable to install their own home charging point.
 Installing residential charging points is important because a key barrier to people switching to electric vehicles is the concern around where they will be able to charge their vehicle.